-Tooling API can be used when you need fine-grained access to an org’s metadata.
+Tooling API can be used when you need fine-grained access to an organization’s metadata.
 Its SOQL capabilities for many metadata types allow you to retrieve smaller pieces of metadata.
 Smaller retrieves improve performance, which makes Tooling API a better fit for developing interactive applications.

 Access Metadata with Standard Object Properties

 The object placed in the database of either your hard drive or Salesforce Org will be represented by certain pre-assigned properties.
-Now, accessing metadata with such properties ease out the task of transferring data.
+Now, accessing metadata with such properties eases out the task of transferring data.
 These properties are pre-defined which makes them easy to recall with the help of Tooling API.

 Carry Out Continuous Integration

-We have already discussed the integration process of metadata through end points.
+We have already discussed the integration process of metadata through endpoints.
 Now, the Tooling API carries our continuous integration that saves time and enhances the productivity of your business.
 When you send a query through the data stored on your side, the changes will be made in the Org, as well.
 The process removes all the hurdles and maintains a smooth flow.

 Retrieve Metadata Through Object’s Field

 When the data is stored in the database, the object is an actual representation of a particular dataset.
 Now, Tooling API allows you to retrieve the metadata by recalling the fields of these objects.
 This is another use case of the API which can be used across different businesses.